Do you want to add a contact form to your WordPress site? Using the right tool to create your form can help you save time and get better results.

 Creating a Simple Contact Form Without Jetpack

-Now that you have a good understanding about Jetpack’s limitations as a contact form builder, let’s see how easy it is to create a contact form without Jetpack using WPForms.
+Now, you probably have a clear understanding about Jetpack’s limitations as a contact form builder.
+So, let’s see how easy it is to create a contact form without Jetpack using WPForms.

 Step 1: Create a Contact Form in WordPress